Search:

 Current Projects

-Past investment sites will be monitored using the DELWP Riparian Works Review, and management advice and/or funding provided to landholders to maintain weed control or supplement planting at revegetation sites, with funding prioritised to willow removal sites.
+Past investment sites will be monitored using the DEECA Riparian Works Review, and management advice and/or funding provided to landholders to maintain weed control or supplement planting at revegetation sites, with funding prioritised to willow removal sites.

 Working in partnership with Landcare groups, incentives will be provided to landholders for on-ground works (fencing, stock exclusion, installation of off-stream water, controlling weeds and willows, protecting remnant vegetation and revegetation), focusing on areas of known habitat for threatened native fish species (Yarra Pygmy Perch and Australian Grayling) on the lower to mid Curdies River and throughout the Otways and Surf Coast catchments.